Semblance Hypothesis

 Step 2: Evaluate the Solution for First-Person Properties

+Here, first-person properties refer to internally generated, stimulus-specific experiential states that can guide behavior in the absence of the original stimulus.
 Examine whether the solution point or its immediate vicinity has an inherent property that can intrinsically generate:

 3. What next?